How to make a small DC motor

 Finally, note that if the coil is not well leveled or imbalanced, at it starts spinning the whole coil will start moving towards one side.
 This may cause for the coil to collide against one of the side poles and stop spinning.

-The science behind a simple DC motor
+How a DC motor works

 You have just built an electric circuit that takes the electrons from the negative side of the battery to the coil.